manjarig/SQL-Challenges/ReadMe.md

 SQL Challenge questions are from leetcode.com/problems/database.

-Questions with * are unsolved
+Some questions indicated with * are unsolved.